ysitbon/prelude/Readme.md

-Personal functional programming tools for JavaScript.
+Functional programming tools for JavaScript.
 This intentionally does not follow FantasyLand spec.
-This is mainly used as a learning tool about basic concepts of FP around JavaScript.
-So, to be understandable, as much as possible, the code favored readability over performance.
+Used as a learning tool about basic concepts of FP around JavaScript.
+Favor readability over performance.

 ### Install